ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 ## Key concepts

-The diagram below presents the key components we are detailing in this section:
+The diagram below presents the key components, we are detailing in this section:

  ![](images/kafka-hl-view.png)